Structural Concrete Quantity Takeoff

 Instead, they buy a set amount of forms (e.g., enough to form half a floor) and cycle them vertically.

-- Reshoring Calculations: We quantify the exact square footage of reshoring (temporary posts) required to support the freshly poured slabs while the primary forms are stripped and moved up to the next level.
+• Reshoring Calculations: We quantify the exact square footage of reshoring (temporary posts) required to support freshly poured slabs while primary forms are stripped and moved to the next level.

-- Form Release Agents: An often overlooked consumable.
-We calculate the surface area requiring architectural form release compounds.
+• Form Release Agents: We calculate surface area requiring architectural form release compounds.

-- Hardware: Coil ties, snap ties, taper ties, and spreader cones are all quantified based on wall height and pouring pressure limits.
+• Hardware: Coil ties, snap ties, taper ties, and spreader cones are quantified based on wall height and pouring pressure limits.

 Concrete Estimating FAQs